helium/gateway-rs/README.md

 helium-gateway is a gateway service designed to run on Linux-based LoRaWAN gateways.

 It's intended to run alongside a typical LoRa packet forwarder and to connect via Semtech's Gateway Messaging Protocol (GWMP, using JSON v1 or v2).
-In turn, it's role is to connect the packet forwarder to the Helium Network; it does this by connecting to Helium Router via gRPC.
+In turn, it's role is to connect the packet forwarder to the Helium Network; it does this by connecting to Helium Routers via gRPC.

 ```
 +-----------+                       +------------+               +-----------+